What is the average babysitting rate in Canada? 2022 edition

 Luckily, you can easily use your Babysits profile to find babysitting work and babysitters across 43 countries.
 Whether you’re looking for a babysitter abroad, looking for babysitting work abroad, or simply just interested in how the global average babysitting rates differ per country (based on the 43 countries where we’re active), we’ve compiled them for you below.

 However, in which countries do babysitters charge the highest rates?
-Globally, the three countries with the highest average babysitting rates are Australia, Denmark, and Switzerland.
+Globally, the three countries with the highest average babysitting rates are Australia, New Zealand, Denmark, and Switzerland.

 Do keep in mind that these changes in average hourly wages, between babysitters in different countries, are in part due to the differences in cost of living and income between the countries.
 For example, even though babysitters in Denmark earn a lot, the average prices of products and services there are also higher than in some of the other countries listed.